How to walk on water

 Lago Iseo is Italy’s hidden gem, a lake mostly known only to Italians.
 Sandwiched between Bergamo and Brescia in Lombardy, it has long been overshadowed by its larger siblings; Garda, Maggiore, and Como.
 But because of this, it retains all of its natural charms.
 It boasts Monte Isola, the largest lake island in Western Europe, which rises to an impressive 600 metres and offers spectacular views.
 The attractive lakeside towns have many delights to explore, including the local fish-based cuisine.

 While the Milanese know it well, Iseo remains free of summer tourist hordes and the development blight that plagues the bigger lakes.
 I first discovered this region a few years back, and now I visit regularly whatever the season, so it feels like home.
-Lake Iseo also abuts the Franciacorta wine region at its southern end, they make the only sparkling wine that can rival Champagne.
+Lake Iseo also abuts the Franciacorta wine region at its southern end; as a region, they make the only Italian sparkling wine that can rival Champagne.

 Christo and Jeanne-Claude